ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 In summary, kubeadm is used for cluster bootstrap and initialization, kubectl is used for cluster management and resource manipulation, and kubelet is responsible for managing containers on individual nodes and ensuring their health and availability.

+#flesh_out--Most control plane components run as pods on the master node.
+To view control plane components run `kubectl get pods -n kube-system` on the control plane, you can use `describe resourcename` to get logs.

 ----